There’s nothing quite like a wedding in a tent, with its uniquely informal atmosphere, customized decor, and proximity to the elements outdoors.

 Weddings and receptions with an outdoor component are incredibly popular in the warm months, with a tent for such events considering the fickleness of nature.
 And, with larger, more sophisticated tent structures boasting such comforts as built-in heating, tent receptions are even taking hold in the colder seasons as well.

 And another reason to do wedding&receptions in a tent is because of those creative freedoms.
-For example, you could probably spent $20,000 on decorations alone and then get it dome beautifully and elegantly with white lights, flowers were everywhere, and a dance floor.
+For example, you could probably spend $20,000 on decorations alone and then get it done beautifully and elegantly with white lights, flowers everywhere, and a dance floor.